Boys prep golf: Coohey powers Wahlert to return trip to state

 “I was going through a slump last week, and to be able to bounce back over these last two rounds really feels good,” Coohey said.
 “Just being a sophomore, it feels amazing to compete with the level of competition there, some of the best players in the state, and finish third overall.
 I’m just happy that I could score low for the team and we’re going to give it a run this weekend.”

-While Coohey stood out — tying with defending 4A state champ Dillon Burr of Linn-Mar and closing 2 strokes behind district champ Joe Hammer of Ottumwa — the whole Wahlert lineup was impressive.
+While Coohey stood out — tying with defending 4A state champ Dillon Burr of Linn-Mar and closing two strokes behind district champ Joe Hammer of Ottumwa — the whole Wahlert lineup was impressive.

 “Just ecstatic,” Mulligan said.
 “We got through nine holes and every guy had a chance to score for us.
 There’s nothing more you could ask for as a coach.
 They fought hard on a very windy day.
 I’m so proud of them and the onus is on them.
 They earned it and I couldn’t be happier for them.”

 The Eagles’ four scorers placed in the top 27 out of 83 golfers, led by Coohey.
 He was followed by junior Nick Splinter in 12th with a 79 and senior Ben Vaassen in 14th with an 80.
-Freshman Charlie Becker rounded out the scorecard in 27th with an 80, while junior Alex Link was 28th also with an 80.
+Freshman Charlie Becker rounded out the scorecard in 27th with an 80, while junior Alex Link also shot 80 and was 28th.

 “What you want as a coach is for these players to get recognition for all their hard work,” Mulligan said.
 “But you feel for other teams that weren’t able to make it.
 That’s why we’re so excited, because we could just as easily be on the other end.
 So we’re very grateful and happy.”